solutionsanz/APIs4Gifts/README.md

             cd /vagrant

-    - Use the setEnv_template to create your own environment properties file.
-As a minimum, make sure to set the MongoDB server, username and password.

-            cp setEnv_template setEnv && vi setEnv
+    - Create a new directory structure: **oradbInstantClient/network/admin**

+            mkdir -p oradbInstantClient/network/admin

+    - Assuming that you already have downloaded your Oracle Instant Client and Client Credentials (Security Wallet) – [See here otherwise](https://redthunder.blog/2018/08/16/teaching-how-to-get-started-with-autonomous-database-for-oltp/), expand the Oracle Instant Client zip file inside folder: oradbInstantClient

+    - Now, expand the Oracle Client Credentials (security wallet) zip file inside: **oradbInstantClient/network/admin/**

+    - Open the file: **oradbInstantClient/network/admin/sqlnet.ora** and set the DIRECTORY value to **/myApp/oradbInstantClient/network/admin** – This value will also align in the Dockerfile.
+It is used when building your Docker image.

+    - Open setEnv and set the Oracle ATP environment system properties.
+Based on your ATP instance, make sure to set your ATP Gifts DB username (NODE_ORACLEDB_USER), ATP Gifts DB password (NODE_ORACLEDB_PASSWORD) and ATP Gifts DB TNS name (NODE_ORACLEDB_CONNECTIONSTRING).
+If you need help, [read this blog](https://redthunder.blog/2018/08/22/teaching-how-to-get-microservices-to-consume-oracle-autonomous-transaction-processing-database-atp/)

     - Switch user to **ubuntu**

             sudo su ubuntu

     - Containerise the application by using the provided Dockerfile:

             docker build .

     - Execute locally your new Docker Image of your APIs 4 ATP Application:

 	    docker run --env-file setEnv -p 3000:3000 -it [image_id]

         Note, if you are unsure about the actual **image_id**, you can use **docker images** to gather all images being generated.

-        Also note that by default port 3000 was configured in by vagrant as part of your VM setup.
+        Also note that by default port 3000 was configured as a "Port Forward" by vagrant as part of your VM bootstrap during its creation.

-    - In your host OS, open a browser and go to: http://localhost:3000/ws - Test your app.
+    - In your host OS, open a browser and go to: **http://localhost:3000** - Test your app.

-    - Upload some data via the CSV file uploader, then open up the included Swagger UI (http://localhost:3000) and play with the various APIs.

-            Authenticate as: demo

     - Once you feel confortable with the Docker image, push it to Docker Hub.
 First, login to Docker Hub:

             docker login

             Enter docker hub username, password and email.

-Deploy APIs 4 ATP application in Kubernetes
+Deploy APIs 4 Gifts application in Kubernetes
 ------

    - Go to where you have installed and configured **kubectl**.